Belaltheboss2005/BiT/README.md

   - Orders and products
   - Password resets
   These indicate features like user management, secure authentication, and e-commerce functionality.
-- Email verification support, as seen in `App\Mail\VerificationEmail`.
+- Email verification support.
-- Security-focused configuration, such as environment variables and SSL certificates in the `certificate/` directory.
+- Security-focused configuration, such as environment variables and SSL certificates.

 ### Purpose